tmm/www/blog/_posts/2016-04-10-dotfiles with git.md

 Tools are really important---they are the connection between the maker and what the maker is making.
 Craftsmen can spend a lifetime honing them just as they do their craft.

-The configuration files on a computer with a '.' in front of them are my tools.
+The configuration files on a computer with a '.' in front of them---aptly named *dotfiles*---are my tools.
 Refined line by line, hour by hour, in pursuit of workflow nirvana.

 When I first discovered [dotfiles](http://dotfiles.github.io), I was immediately sold on the idea: